 As an aspiring entrepreneur, you probably have a lot of good ideas, but you won’t be able to make all of them a reality.
 Rather than chase every problem you see, focus on the problem you are most passionate about solving, the problem that nags at you and keeps you up at night.
 Your passion and dedication to solving that problem are what will push you as an entrepreneur and give you the drive to be successful.

 Ask yourself what problem you are the most passionate about solving, and why.
 The “why” will keep you motivated as you embark on your entrepreneurship journey and remind you of the passion you have for solving the problem.

 For example, you may be inspired to solve the problem of food scarcity in your community because you grew up in a household where there was limited access to fresh produce.

 Create a unique solution

 Successful entrepreneurs often respond to a problem with a specific solution that is unique and impactful.
-Think about how you can add value to the problem and contribute something of new value to the marketplace.
-Be as specific as you can, and consider if your solution is different from what’s already available or offers consumers something new.
+Think about how you can add value to the problem and contribute something new to the marketplace.
+Be as specific as you can and consider if your solution differs from what’s already available or offers consumers something new.